When building a mechanical keyboard, one of the key decisions is finding which key switch is right for you.

 A linear switch is a switch that has uninterrupted travel all the way down.
-There is no feedback whatsoever and really no way to tell when you have actuated the switch besides when the entry shows up at the receiving end.
+There is no feedback in the travel and the only way to tell you have actuated the switch is when the action shows up on your screen.

-Just like in the Tactile Switch article I have included a short guide with some useful terminology that will be thrown around.
+Just like in our Tactile Switch article we have included a short guide to clarify some terminology that might be thrown around when describing switches.

 Actuation: Actuation is when the switch actually activates and outputs to the device.

 Bottom out: When the switch finishes traveling and hits the bottom housing.